NoahShore/City_Green_Sapce_and_Health/README.md

 ## Data Limitations:
 Rank and Score provided in data was used.
 The actual population size unknown.

 ## ANALYSIS:
 Data cleansing:  Needed data retained from files.
-Tables created in SQL Postgres
+Database created in SQL Postgres named '
+Tables:
 Data Joined using City and State Keys

+Codes:

 # References:
 https://www.geeksforgeeks.org/split-a-text-column-into-two-columns-in-pandas-dataframe/